PeterP22/Query-Documents-with-AI-and-RAG/README.md

 # Advanced Document Search and Retrieval System with RAG

 This GitHub repository showcases a cutting-edge document search and retrieval system leveraging Retrieval-Augmented Generation (RAG), developed using https://lightning.ai/.
 It intelligently queries and interacts with various documents, such as academic papers and legal documents.
+The cool part with this is you can add multiple different pdf's/papers and it will use all of them collectively to generate an intelligent and accurate response.

 ## Project Overview

-Our system demonstrates AI's power to quickly sift through extensive documents, providing precise answers to user queries, significantly benefiting professionals by saving time and enhancing productivity.
+The system demonstrates AI's power to quickly sift through extensive documents, providing precise answers to user queries, significantly benefiting professionals by saving time and enhancing productivity.

 ## Key Features